privacyidea/privacyidea/doc/workflows_and_tools/2step/index.rst

 do a two step enrollment.
 This way it is possible to avoid the enrollment of insecure Google Authenticator QR codes in the complete installation. (:ref:`user_policy_2step`).

-The default behaviour is to now allow a two step enrollment.
+The default behaviour is to not allow a two step enrollment.
 Only if a corresponding ``admin`` or ``user`` policy is defined, two step enrollment is possible.

 Key generation